Skip to Main Content

 Why is integrity so crucial with research data?

-Consider the case of Greg Semenza, winner of the 2019 Nobel Prize for Physiology or Medicine.
+Consider the case of Gregg Semenza, winner of the 2019 Nobel Prize for Physiology or Medicine

 Not only is a clear and consistent methodology important in research, but easily available, reliable, and honestly presented data is crucial.
 Research without an integrity-driven research data practice is a house built on sand.